playbenny/benny/README.md

 MULTITUDES
 ----------
-- is software for making live music
+- is a software playground for making live music or for making music live
-- integrates hardware and software
+- integrates hardware and software, lets you connect anything to anything
 - aims for a low-density, low-distraction, glance-able interface that works for touch and mouse/keyboard use
 - is agnostic about timelines and structure rather than imposing either
+- is an extendible and hackable place to host your own max patches
+- is not a DAW

 installation
 ------------